Saturday, September 26, 2009

 Blooming Friday -- September Peak

 The star of the garden every September is always the Bidens.
 Some years we also have Bidens in the ditches next to the pastures, 1200 feet on each side.
-Not this year -- I think DH mowed down the young seedlings in May.
+Not this year, though.
+I think DH mowed down the young seedlings in May.
 The ditches need to be mowed every year to keep the woody plants down, but we need to try to get it done in late winter or very early spring instead of April or May.

 But there are a lot of Bidens in the garden.

-At first they start off looking like any other garden plant, with a nice amount of blooms, and then there is an explosion of color.
+At first they start off looking like any other garden plant, with

-Something is needed to offset all of that yellow -- this is a Knockout rose, whose garishness I sometimes don't appreciate and sometimes I do.
+Something is needed to offset all of that yellow -- this is a Knockout

 Buddleia 'Potter's Purple'